 How to Add Apps to Android Auto

 Before you get started adding apps to Android Auto, you need to acknowledge the type of apps that work with Android Auto.
 The apps vary according to their classification and the supported apps include among others:

-- Google Play Music, Pandora, Smart Audiobook Player and Spotify for audio services
+- Pandora, Rainwave, YouTube Music Smart Audiobook Player, Audible and Spotify for audio entertainment.

 Adding Google default apps

 Installing the apk is quite simple, and it only requires you to access the applications from the Google Play Store.